turingschool/launch-curriculum/module3/lessons/Week1/Mod1and2Review.md

     * Make sure to test your classes!
 3. Commit after each class is complete - you should have 3 commits!
 4. When all three classes have been built, merge your `classes` branch into your `main` branch.
+5. Push your main branch to GitHub, and set a note to your instructor with a link to your github repo!

 ```c#
 // Item Class